Capture of Rome: The capture of Rome

-On 18 September, Minister of War Cesare Ricotti-Magnani gave Cadorna the order to attack Rome but informed that the Leonine City, which would be reserved for the pope, should be spared, while also advising moderation.
-The plan of attack was left entirely up to him.
-When the Italian army approached the Aurelian Walls that defended the city, the papal force, commanded by General Kanzler, was composed of the Swiss Guards and the Papal Zouaves—volunteers from France, Austria, the Netherlands, Spain, and other countries—for a total of 13,157 defenders against some 50,000 Italians.
+On 18 September, Minister of War Cesare Ricotti-Magnani gave Cadorna the order to attack Rome, but informed that the Leonine City, which would be reserved for the pope, should be spared, while also advising moderation.
+The plan of attack was left entirely up to the general.
+When the Italian army approached the city's ancient Aurelian Walls, the Papal force, commanded by General Kanzler, was composed of the Swiss Guard, the Palatine Guard, and the Papal Zouaves—volunteers from France, Austria, the Netherlands, Spain, and other countries—for a total of 13,157 defenders against some 50,000 Italians.
 The American consul in Rome, Maitland Armstrong, described the civilian population as unwilling to defend the pope's rule, and only two hundred people in the whole city answered the papacy's call for volunteers.

-The Italian army reached the Aurelian Walls on September 19 and placed Rome under siege.
-Pius IX decided that the surrender of the city would be granted only after his troops had put up enough resistance in order to make it plain that the Italian takeover was achieved through force and not freely accepted.
-At 5 a.m. on September 20, the Italian troops began firing cannons at the city walls.
+The Italian army reached the Aurelian Walls on 19 September and placed Rome under siege.
+Pius IX decided that the surrender of the city would only be granted after his troops had put up enough resistance, to make it plain that the Italian takeover was achieved through force and not freely accepted.
+At 5 a.m. on 20 September, Italian artillery began firing at the city walls.
 Cadorna commanded the major line of assault, while troops on the other side of the city, charged with creating a distraction, were led by General Nino Bixio.
-After a few hours the Italian army had breached the Aurelian Walls near Porta Pia, through where the troops flooded onto Rome.
-49 Italian soldiers and 19 Papal soldiers died in the fighting.
-According to slightly different figures in a 2009 history of the Vatican military, the defence of Rome was far from bloodless, leaving 12 dead and 47 wounded amongst the Papal forces and 32 dead plus 145 wounded of the regular Italian troops.
+After a few hours, the Italian army breached the Aurelian Walls near Porta Pia, through where the troops flooded into Rome.
+Forty-nine Italian soldiers and 19 Papal soldiers died in the fighting.
+According to slightly different figures in a 2009 history of the Vatican military, the defence of Rome left 12 dead and 47 wounded among the Papal forces and 32 dead plus 145 wounded of the regular Italian troops.

-By 6 a.m., one hour after the attack began, foreign envoys began to arrive at the Vatican to meet the pope, including the ambassadors of France, Austria-Hungary and Prussia.
-Pius, members of his entourage, and the diplomatic corps later gathered at his library, where, around 9 a.m., he received the news from Kanzler's chief of staff of the opening of the breach near Porta Pia.
+By 6 a.m., one hour after the attack began, foreign envoys began to arrive at the Apostolic Palace to meet the pope, including the ambassadors of France, Austria-Hungary and Prussia.
+Pius, members of his entourage, and the diplomatic corps later gathered at his library, where, at around 9 a.m., he received the news from Kanzler's chief of staff of the opening of the breach near Porta Pia.
 Shortly afterwards, the terms of the Act of Capitulation were presented by Cadorna and signed by Kanzler at Villa Albani, by which all of Rome, excluding the Leonine City, came under control of the Royal Italian Army.
-A white flag was hoisted from the dome of St. Peter's Basilica, and the defeated papal forces were escorted to St. Peter's Square by Italian troops.
+A white flag was hoisted from the dome of St. Peter's Basilica, and the defeated Papal forces were escorted to St. Peter's Square by Italian troops.